clubedaentrega/api-lift/README.md

 		// Called for each action (ie, file) that fails to be lifted throw action.error
 	},
+	// Custom lift-it plugins to use
+	plugins: [],

 	// Options for validate plugin of `lift-it`
 	validate: {